HarryPoint/api-gear/README.md

-# plk-api2ts
+# api-gear

 [![NPM][npm-version-image]][npm-version-url]

-plk-api2ts is an efficient engineering tool that can convert Swagger (version 2) documents into TypeScript files.
+api-gear is an efficient engineering tool that can convert Swagger (version 2) documents into TypeScript files.
 The main goal of this tool is to automate the type definitions of backend interfaces, convert them into frontend code, thereby eliminating the need for manual type definition writing.

-By using plk-api2ts, you can greatly improve development efficiency, reduce errors, and ensure the type consistency of front-end and back-end interfaces.
+By using api-gear, you can greatly improve development efficiency, reduce errors, and ensure the type consistency of front-end and back-end interfaces.
 This tool is particularly suitable for use in large projects, which may contain a large number of interfaces and type definitions.

 English | [简体中文](./README.zh-CN.md)